 More info on winter lavender for warmer climates.

 Lavender requires a well drained, neutral or alkaline soil but will grow in acidic soil if there is ample calcium available.
 Dolomite or lime (not hydrated lime) can be added to the soil to make it more alkaline.
 Applied once a year this can improve growth and flowering.
-Improve soil by incorporating Searles Real Compost before planting.
+Improve soil by incorporating Searles Premium Organic Compost before planting.

 Pests and diseases of lavender